WARNING: Water from urban creeks, streams, ponds, and lakes should never be used as drinking water.

 • Protect shrubs, vines and other plants that grow along creeks and streams.

-• Dispose of pet waste by flushing it down the toilet or bagging it in plastic and placing it in the garbage can.
+• Dispose of pet waste by bagging it in plastic and placing it in the garbage can.

 • Keep toxins, such as engine oils, paint thinners, and pesticides out of stormwater drains.
 Use them carefully and dispose of them safely, preferably at a household hazardous waste (HHW) collection site.
 Click here for location and operating hours of the Snohomish County HHW facility.